-- (a) that the applicant is a suitable person to hold a licence for the activity in question; and - (b) that the premises where the activity will be carried on are suitable. - (4) A licence issued under this section shall- - (a) state the name of the licensee; - (b) identify the premises to which the licence relates; - (c) state the activity for which the licence is issued; and - (d) state the terms and conditions applicable to the licence.
+- (a) that the applicant is a suitable person to hold a licence for the activity in question; - (b) that the premises where the activity will be carried on are suitable; and - (c) that, where a dog is to be used for guard duties, the dog and its handler are suitable for the proposed guard duties to be performed, and where a dog is being used for guard duties, the onus shall be on the handler to have a valid policy of insurance. - (4) A licence issued under this section shall- - (a) state the name of the licensee; - (b) identify the premises to which the licence relates; - (c) state the activity for which the licence is issued; and - (d) state the terms and conditions applicable to the licence.